wp-plugins/scrapeazon/readme.txt

 If you know how to edit your theme's CSS, you probably can.
 However, doing so is not recommended unless you already manually display the disclaimer on your site.
 As of this writing, Amazon Services requires the disclaimer as part of its Product Advertising API terms.

+As of ScrapeAZon 2.2.4, the Settings page now allows you to globally modify the text in the disclaimer.

 = Can I at least style the disclaimer differently? =

 If you want to use a different font, font size, or otherwise style the disclaimer, add a class named scrape-api to your theme's CSS file and make the changes within that class.
 For example, if you'd like the disclaimer to be in 9-point Helvetica and 540 pixels wide, you could add the following class to your CSS: